"Malfunction on the Pershore Folk Scene"

 "Malfunction are an experienced duo and an example of the professionalism so necessary on today's folk scene.
 Chris and John were polished and entertaining and their material was performed with panache and style."

 A quote that shall remain anonymous!

 "Dear John and Chris - Just a few lines to say a big thank you for coming to do the gig at our school last week.
 We had so much positive feedback and one or two people said they actually preferred you to ******** and ********!
 Sssh - Don't tell them!."

 Bromsgrove Advertiser (Recently!)

 25 Years Ago March 20, 1981 - "A CAPACITY crowd packed into the Hop Pole to hear local folk music group Fairfield Folk perform with popular local group Malfunction.
 Malfunction's appearance was the latest in a long line of top groups to stop off at the Bromsgrove folk nights on their road to success. "

 Malfunction ...are John McGowan and Chris Laverty and have been so since March 1976 (Malfunction that is!!).

-Lifting our material from 60s and 70s pop and folk and country music we also feature great original songs from stalwarts of the folk scene over the years - in fact anything that can be played on two guitars with an occasional bit of mandolin thrown in and that features two voices which are now dropping a bit with age might get the Malfunction treatment!
+Lifting our material from 60s.
+70s and 80s folk and country music we also feature great original songs from stalwarts of the folk scene who we have performed with over the years - in fact anything that can be played on two guitars with an occasional bit of mandolin thrown in and that features two voices which are now dropping a bit with age might get the Malfunction treatment!

-Although many of the songs are "stories" where the words are important, there are plenty of opportunities to sing along to classics if you are around our age!!
+Although many of the songs are "stories" where the lyrics are important, there are plenty of opportunities to sing along to classics if you are around our age!!